-First of all, Secret Thirteen is my Favorite Podcast, as the Founder Justinas knows.
+"First of all, Secret Thirteen is my favorite podcast, as Justinas, the founder, knows.

-Throughout my career, I have been making and playing all sorts of electronic music while I was developing my style.
-I grew up surrounded with more House sounds as Rave and Techno were almost killed by the cops in Italy…But then with a lot of research and with the beginning of my travels, I started to find my style more and more.
+Throughout my career, I’ve been making and playing all sorts of electronic music while developing my style.
+I grew up surrounded by more House sounds, as Rave and Techno were almost killed by the cops in Italy...
+But with a lot of research and the start of my travels, I began to find my style more and more.

-Now sit back, relax and enjoy this trip from peace to Hardcore...
+Now sit back, relax, and enjoy this trip from peace to Hardcore..."

 01. Muslimgauze - A Nation (Limited Editions, 1988)